mostlyUselessPrograms/mrQuestion/README.md

 # mrQuestion
 a useless script that asks questions.
 Usage:
-mrQuestion "Your question here" "answer"
+mrQuestion "Your question here" [yes/no]